 Instead of just giving a list of benefits when discussing coverage, a story can lay out a situation that your client can identify with and better understand the benefits they can realize with a certain coverage.

-While imagining your story they will feel the emotion of the situation and also the relief of having coverage that could help avoid a difficult situation.
+While imagining your story they will feel the emotion of the situation and also the relief of having the coverage that could help them avoid a difficult situation.

 When you use a story to illustrate something you can still go back to listing facts, figures and the practical description of a product.
 Those facts will only enhance their understanding of the product now that they heard it framed in a story.